Avoid Processed Foods

 Artificial Flavors (what does that actually mean?)

 Try to phase out certain products or ingredients, or cut down on the number of habitually consumed processed foods you buy.
 Begin replacing your usual highly refined foods with real food, making healthy ingredient substitutions gradually and generating a clean eating shopping list overtime that fits your needs.

-To learn how to experience the long term benefits of avoiding processed foods click here to learn more.
+Learn now how to achieve long term benefits of avoiding processed foods.

 Monteiro, C, Levy, R et al. Increasing consumption of ultra processed foods and likely impact on human health.
 Brazil, Public Health Nutrition, 2011 14(1), 5-13